Chia-Network/chia-docs/docs/reference-client/node-syncing.md

 A regular pc can communicate **out** with endless ports-- if the user is sending a signal out -- pc opens a port -- signal goes out, pc closes the port.
 Chia uses port 8444 as instant verified communication.
 So an open port can allow instant communication and start the blockchain sync.
 Signal comes in on port 8444- that Chia pc is verified, then **both** user's pc, opens their own "communication ports ex port 8421" and that new user can now sync and now they are linked together forming part of Chia mesh.

 If the users port 8444 is closed, the users pc has to start sending multiple signals out and hope that a pc with open port 8444 will link with them, then the sync starts.
-(1) pc can only link up a few pc and with so many other chia users coming on board, they all have to wait.
+(1) pc can only link up a few pc and with so many other Chia users coming on board, they all have to wait.
 Keep in mind, Chia is built on a mesh network, the blockchain is shared among all the users, not from central pc.

 ## Dealing With Carrier-Grade NAT